saajan20/College-Management-System/README.md

 * Facial detection is done using haar cascade classifier algorithm and facial recognition is done using lbph algorithm.
 * The chatting module is implemented using java socket programming where the faculty is the server socket and student is the client socket.
-* The project uses sqlite database.
+* The project uses sqlite database and JDK 1.8.0_121.

 ### Snapshots